 |Fall Semester (year 1)|

-The Associate of Science (A.S.) in Biology degree program will provide a pathway of transfer for students who wish to pursue baccalaureate studies in the biological sciences while offering them a mathematics and science background that allows for a variety of career opportunities in the related fields.
-Furthermore, upon graduation with an Associate of Science degree in Mathematics and Science, RVCC students will be prepared to enter the workforce in positions such as laboratory and field technicians.
+The Associate of Science (A.S.) in Mathematics and Science with a concentration in Biological Science will provide a pathway of transfer for students who wish to pursue baccalaureate studies in the biological sciences while offering them a mathematics and science background that allows for a variety of career opportunities in the related fields.
+Furthermore, upon graduation with an Associate of Science degree in Biological Science, RVCC students will be prepared to enter the workforce in positions such as laboratory and field technicians.
 Students who participate in the program will learn to think critically, reason logically, appreciate the nature and practice of science, and understand and evaluate quantitative and qualitative research.

-Built on a cohesive program of study that stresses the connections between STEM majors (science, technology, engineering, and mathematics), the program design is based upon national standards for majors in Biological science.
+Built on a cohesive program of study that stresses the connections between STEM majors (science, technology, engineering, and mathematics), the program design is based upon national standards for majors in Biological Science.
 It includes rigorous and diverse curriculum, accomplished faculty, support for the students and administrative support.
-Some additional highlights of the program include: biomedical research and biomedical technology embedded into several of the core biological science laboratory curricula; an annual RVCC Science symposium where students present data from their own hypothesis-based research; “Science talks” - seminars presented by active scientists; Science club run by the Biological science students and faculty; extracurricular opportunities/trips to increase exposure to the scientific community; and an active research laboratory.
+Some additional highlights of the program include: biomedical research and biomedical technology embedded into several of the core biological science laboratory curricula; “Science talks” - seminars presented by active scientists; Science club run by the Biological science students and faculty; extracurricular opportunities/trips to increase exposure to the scientific community; and an active research laboratory.